 Forms & Resources:

-Students' sites are confirmed typically 9-12 months prior to starting level II fieldwork to allow sufficient time for finding housing and working out other details.
+Students' placements are confirmed typically 6-12 months prior to starting level II fieldwork to allow sufficient time for finding housing and working out other details.
 Potential sites include private and public hospitals, rehabilitation hospitals, Veterans’ Administration services, early intervention, acute care hospitals, skilled nursing facilities, jails, schools, private practice, clinics, outpatient settings and nontraditional settings.